doocs/leetcode/solution/0000-0099/0054.Spiral Matrix/README_EN.md

 ### Solution 1: Simulation

-We use $i$ and $j$ to represent the row and column of the current element, use $k$ to represent the current direction, and use an array or hash table $vis$ to record whether each element has been visited.
-Each time we visit an element, we mark it as visited, then move forward in the current direction.
-If we find that it is out of bounds or has been visited after moving forward, we change the direction and continue to move forward until the entire matrix is traversed.
+We can simulate the entire traversal process.
+We use $i$ and $j$ to represent the row and column of the current element being visited, and $k$ to represent the current direction.
+We use an array or hash table $\textit{vis}$ to record whether each element has been visited.
+Each time we visit an element, we mark it as visited, then move one step forward in the current direction.
+If moving forward results in an out-of-bounds condition or the element has already been visited, we change direction and continue moving forward until the entire matrix has been traversed.

 The time complexity is $O(m \times n)$, and the space complexity is $O(m \times n)$.
 Here, $m$ and $n$ are the number of rows and columns of the matrix, respectively.

-For visited elements, we can also add a constant $300$ to their values, so we don't need an extra $vis$ array or hash table to record whether they have been visited, thereby reducing the space complexity to $O(1)$.

 <!-- tabs:start -->